Liu Bang the Emperor Gaozu of Han — First Civilian Emperor in Chinese History and the Founder of the Han Dynasty

 Establishment of the Han Dynasty

-A few years later, Bang finally defeated this king and established the unified Han Dynasty in the history of China, and himself was respected as the Emperor Gao Zu of Han.
+After having defeated the biggest enemy, Liu Bang established the unified Han Dynasty, and himself was respected as the Emperor Gaozu of Han.

-After years of wars, the new dynasty was very poor; Bang’s emperor's carriage even couldn’t find four horses with the same color.
+After years of wars, this new dynasty was very poor; Liu Bang’s emperor's carriage even couldn’t find four horses with the same color.

-In order to recover and develop the economy, Taoism and its conception of "governing with few interventions" was highly respected and strictly applied by Bang and the following emperors of the Han, until his great grandson Emperor Liu Che.
+In order to recover and develop the economy, Taoism and its conception of the "Doctrine of Inaction" was highly respected and strictly applied by Liu Bang and the following emperors of the Han, until his great grandson Emperor Liu Che.

-In addition, Liu Bang, the Emperor Gao Zu of Han, focused on rehabilitative policies and abolished some harsh laws from Qin; many slaves were released and given farmland and people lived in peace since then.
+In addition, Liu Bang, the Emperor Gaozu of Han, focused on rehabilitative policies and abolished some harsh laws from the Qin Dynasty.
+He lowered taxes, released many slaves and gave them farmland; since then, people have lived in peace again.

 Moreover, horse breeding became an important and highly encouraged priority in the Han Dynasty.

-Meanwhile, when the Empire Han was newly established, a king of the Huns (Xiongnu) defeated most of other nomadic clans and unified the plateau on the Mongolia Plat.
-This large nomadic regime with aggressive cavalry troop kept expanding and fighting with Han.
+During the time that the Empire Han newly established, a king of the Xiongnu (or the Huns) defeated most of other nomadic clans and unified the Mongolia Plat.
+This large nomadic regime with aggressive cavalry troop kept expanding, and constantly fighting against the Han.

-When Emperor Liu Bang was 55 years old, which was only 2 years after the Han Dynasty was established, a king of Han colluded the Huns and planned to invade Han with 400, 000 cavalrymen.
+When the Emperor Liu Bang was 55 years old, which was only 2 years after the Han Dynasty was established, a king of Han named Xin colluded the Xiongnu and planned to invade the Han Empire with 400, 000 cavalrymen.

 Eliminating Kings of Feudal States

-In the beginning of the Han Dynasty, counties and feudatory states were coexisted; kings of those states were people with remarkable contributions in building up the Han Dynasty.
+In the beginning of the Han Dynasty, counties and feudatory states were coexisted.

-Years later, Liu Bang became suspicious, and perished all kings of those feudatory states whose family names weren’t Liu; then he commanded that only people from Liu’s clan could be entitled as kings.
+Then, Liu Bang commanded that only people from Liu’s clan could be entitled as kings.

 He also set a strict rule for the Han Dynasty that only people with certain military achievements could get the title of nobility.

-When Liu Bang was old, he loved a beautiful concubine very much and wanted to nominate her as queen and her son as the crown prince.
+In Emperor Liu Bang's late years, he loved a beautiful concubine, the Lady Qi, very much, and planed to nominate her as queen, and her son as the crown prince.

 But the current queen, his wife Lv Zhi, was a very smart and ambitious woman.

-Lv married to him at a very young age and had experienced a lot with Liu Bang, from a poverty peasant to emperor of the big empire.
-So Lv was familiar with nearly all of important generals and ministers of the Empire Han, and was very influential among them.
+Therefore, Lv was familiar with nearly all of important generals and officials of the Empire Han, and was very influential among them.

-Lv utilized many strategies and assistances of those powerful ministers, then she kept her queen’s title and her son’s crown prince.
+After a long time of struggling, with Lv’s own smart strategies and the assistances of those powerful officials, she kept her queen’s title and her son stayed as the crown prince.

-After Liu Bang passed away, Lv became the empress dowager and her son the next emperor.
-She was still sad and angry about her husband had planned to replace her with that concubine.
+After Emperor Liu Bang passed away, Lv became the empress dowager and her son the next emperor.
+She was still sad and angry about her husband had planned to replace her with that Lady Qi.

-So Lv shaved that concubine’s hair, cut her limbs and let her crawl in silt to death.
-She also grounded nearly all of Bang’s other concubines and murdered their sons.
+So Lv shaved that Lady Qi’s hair, cut her limbs and let her crawl in silt to death.
+She also imprisoned nearly all of Liu Bang’s other concubines and murdered their sons.

-After Lv’s emperor son passed away, she supported two other puppet emperors and was completely in charge of the government, which made her the first Empress with great power in the history of China.
+After Lv’s son passed away at a young age, she supported two other puppet emperors and reigned the empire well, which made her the first Empress with paramount centralized power in the history of China.

-She was a good monarch who run the empire very well; after she departed, nobles and ministers chose Liu Bang’s another son and supported him as the fifth emperor of the Han Dynasty.
+After Lv Zhi departed, nobles and officials chose Liu Bang’s another son that was mature and smart, and supported him as the fifth emperor of the Han Dynasty.

 Legacy of Liu Bang the Emperor Gao Zu of Han

-Started from a peasant with no property and power in his 40s, to a widely admired and respected emperor who built a prosperous empire in the history of China, Bang used only seven years.
+Started from a peasant with no property and power in his 40s to a widely admired and respected emperor that built a prosperous empire, Liu Bang used only seven years.

 He was extremely good at gaining people’s support, no matter they were intelligent ministers or common civilians.
-He successfully attracted the best generals and politicians and their loyalty, so he could finally perish the powerful Qin Dynasty and all the other strong uprising armies.
+He successfully attracted the best generals and politicians, so he could finally perish the powerful Qin Dynasty, King Xiang Yu, and all the other strong uprising armies.

-But as a monarch of a huge unified empire, it would be more controversial when regarding to remove those potential threatens of the newly founded kingdom and maintain peace and stability of society.
+As a monarch of a huge unified empire, however, it would be more controversial when regarding to remove potential threats of a newly founded kingdom and maintain stability of the society.

-It turned out this behavior might not be quite wrong; besides the king who had surrendered to the Huns, decades later after Bang departed, seven kings of the feudal states allied and initiated a big rebel war, which almost overthrown the empire.
+It turned out that this behavior might not be quite wrong; besides the king who had surrendered to the Xiongnu, decades after Liu Bang departed, seven kings of those feudal states allied and initiated a big rebel war over power, which almost overthrown the Han Dynasty.

-Though they were defeated and perished later, this war did cause chaos and destruction to the Han Dynasty.
+Though they were defeated and eliminated later, this war did cause chaos and destruction to the country.

 Anyway, Liu Bang was remembered and highly respected as one of the greatest emperors in the history of China, who made a good start for a prosperous dynasty and brought his people stable lives.